mdodovic/SymPyCAP/README.md

 # SymPyCAP

 The SymPyCAP is software for linear, time invariant circuit analysis.
-It is developed by following team of students and profesors from [University of Belgrade – School of Electrical Engineering](https://www.etf.bg.ac.rs):
+It is developed by following team of students and professors from [University of Belgrade – School of Electrical Engineering](https://www.etf.bg.ac.rs):

 * Katarina Stanković
 * Matija Dodović